SkyRousse/words--_definitions/README.md

 ## Support and contact details
-If you have questions comments or concerns please reach out to me at:
+If you have questions comments or concerns please reach out to me at: <a href="mailto:skyrousse@gmail.com">skyrousse@gmail.com</a>
-Sky: <a href="mailto:skyrousse@gmail.com">skyrousse@gmail.com</a>

 ## Technologies Used